 On the Summary of Investment Income page, FNZ separately displays a subtotal for rebates that have been taxed through a PIE crystallisation and a subtotal for untaxed rebates.
-Unlisted PIE rebates are generally taxed in your unlisted PIE proxy tax calculations (as shown in the relevant section of your tax report).
-A separate schedule of untaxed rebates from PIE funds and other issuers is provided in the tax report and these are generally taxable.
+Unlisted PIE rebates are generally taxed in your unlisted PIE proxy tax calculations (as shown in the relevant section of your Tax Report).
+A separate schedule of untaxed rebates from PIE funds and other issuers is provided in the Tax Report and these are generally taxable.
 For the purposes of the following section 'How to complete your tax return', FNZ has assumed that these rebates are taxable.

-Fees and charges may be deductible for tax purposes.
-For the purposes of the section How to complete your tax return, FNZ assumes that fees and charges are deductible, including any GST paid.
-If investors have claimed GST input credits for any GST paid in respect of any fees and charges in their GST returns, the deductible amount needs to be reduced by the GST already claimed.
+Fees and charges may be deductible for income tax purposes.
+For the purposes of the section 'How to complete your tax return', FNZ assumes that fees and charges are deductible, including any GST paid.
+If investors have claimed a GST input credit for any GST paid in respect of fees and charges in their GST returns, the deductible amount included in their tax return needs to be reduced by the GST already claimed.

-We recommend that you seek advice from your tax adviser to determine if the rebates you received are taxable and if the fees and charges you incurred are deductible for tax purposes.
+We recommend that you seek advice from your tax adviser to determine if the rebates you received are taxable and if the fees and charges you incurred are deductible for income tax purposes.